-Recruit officers must maintain a complete uniform in their assigned locker at the Metropolitan Police Academy.
-Any Department-issued items or equipment (e.g., handcuffs, radio, Sam-brown belt, jacket/raincoat) must be kept at the Academy in the Recruit officer's assigned locker.
+Recruit officers are required to maintain a complete uniform in their assigned locker at the Metropolitan Police Academy.
+Additionally, any department-issued items or equipment (e.g. handcuffs, radio, Sam-brown belt, jacket/raincoat) must be kept at the Academy in the recruit officer's assigned locker.
 This practice will continue upon graduation once recruits are assigned to a district.

-When responding to and from work, recruits must dress to be unidentifiable as being associated with the Department.
-Civilian attire must conform to the "Recruit Officer Civilian Attire" standards discussed in section 1.1.3 above and the ROTP handbook.
+When responding to and from work, recruits are required to dress so they are unidentifiable as being associated with the Department.
+Civilian attire must conform to the "Recruit Officer Civilian Attire" standards discussed in section 1.1.3 above as well as the ROTP handbook.